AI Workflows — Overview

 - Prompt templates — proven prompts for common workflows

-- Tool catalog — full reference of all 12 MCP tools
+- Tool catalog — domain-grouped index of the 19 tools

 - Authorized apps — manage OAuth grants